The Mystical Experience Questionnaire

 The questionnaire was based on prior work by William James, Evelyn Underhill, and Walter Stace.
 Pahnke added questions about time and space perception even though this element was not fundamental to the body of work he drew on.

-The MEQ43 has been used extensively in psychedelic research to measure mystical experiences prior to the development of the MEQ30.
-The underlying characteristics measured by the MEQ43 are Internal Unity, External Unity, Transcendence of Time and Space, Ineffable and Paradoxicality, Sense of Sacredness, Noetic Quality, and Deeply-felt Positive Mood.
+The MEQ43 has been used extensively in psychedelic research to measure psychedelic mystical experiences prior to the development of the MEQ30.
+The underlying characteristics (factor structure) measured by the MEQ43 are Internal Unity, External Unity, Transcendence of Time and Space, Ineffable and Paradoxicality, Sense of Sacredness, Noetic Quality, and Deeply-felt Positive Mood.

 Mystical Experience Questionnaire 30 (MEQ30)